Here’s whether YouTube Vanced is safe:

 Despite that, Vanced is no longer universally safe, and installing it is a much riskier prospect than it used to be.

-So if you want to learn all about how safe it is exactly to use YouTube Vanced, then this article is for you.
+So if you want to learn all about how YouTube Vanced works exactly, then this article is for you.

 Let’s get started!